francofabio/knockout-simple-validation/README.md

 #knockout-simple-validation (ksv)

-This is a simple JavaScript library to validate knockout (http://knockoutjs.com) objects.
+This is a simple JavaScript library to validate knockout (http://knockoutjs.com) models.

 _<sub>My english is terrible, therefore, any revision will be welcome</sub>_